Skip to content

 Several positive outcomes were evident:

-2. Develop the new skills needed after an organizational change.
+2. Develop new skills after organizational change

 As organizations strive to become more customer-focused, competitive, and profitable, employees also need to evolve their capabilities.
 In this second example of working with a customer organization, they recognized that they were losing market share and needed to quickly change their sales model to become more competitive.
-An analysis revealed that sales professionals were using outdated methods, relying more on relationships rather than a consultative approach to selling — understanding customer business challenges, needs, and preferences.
-In addition, sales leaders were not doing a good job of holding their people accountable for their performance.
-A new sales competency model and revamped training program were implemented along with a 360 assessment process to evaluate the new sales behaviors.
-Ratings came from sales professionals (self), managers (based on their observations of customer calls), and customers.

 The 360 feedback process served as a way for leaders to assess progress on the new behaviors, coach their people, and hold them accountable for using the new consultative selling approach.
 While most sales professionals were not pleased about having to change their approach, the 360 process gave them important feedback for their own transformation and the transformation of the sales team.

-3. Improve team cohesion and performance.
+3. Improve team cohesion and performance

 Teamwork is a critical aspect of organizational success and without a cohesive approach for addressing issues, teams will often stumble.
 In this third example, a large engineering team that was trying to improve cohesion as well as performance, and implemented a 360 feedback process to target and develop the behaviors needed for success.
 Aggregate results showed that their technical competencies were strong, but there were issues and inconsistencies in communication and “people” skills that were impacting the ability for the team to work together.

-Leveraging the 360 results, I debriefed individual team members on their strengths and opportunities for improvement.
-The organization then implemented a peer coaching model, pairing team members based on their identified strengths and development needs, so that peers could learn from each other in a coach/mentee relationship.
 This approach was especially helpful to team leaders who were stretched by the number of people they had to manage and in roles where the risks associated with failure were more costly.
 The team also experienced improved relationships between team members and higher levels of overall engagement.

 One method for assessing whether training impacts actual on-the-job behaviors is to ask managers and other groups if trained behaviors are being exhibited.
 In this last example, a customer service organization developed a three-month training program to improve the professional skills of a key role in the organization.
 More than 220 participants went through an integrated curriculum of courses and on-the-job training tied to role competencies.